 Step 1: Prepare the Crust

-- Prepare the Oven: Set your oven to 325°F (160°C).
-Butter a 9-inch springform pan and line the base with parchment paper.
+Preheat oven: Preheat oven to 325°F (160°C).
+Grease a 9-inch springform pan and line the bottom with parchment.

-- Make the Crust: In a medium bowl, whisk together the graham cracker crumbs, granulated sugar and melted butter.
+Make the Crust: In a medium bowl, whisk the graham cracker crumbs, granulated sugar and melted butter.
 Stir until the mixture looks like wet sand.

-- Beat in the Cream Cheese: Beat the cream cheese in a large mixing bowl with an electric mixer until smooth and creamy, about 2 to 3 minutes.
+Beat in the Cream Cheese: In a large mixing bowl, use an electric mixer to beat the cream cheese until smooth and creamy, 2 to 3 minutes.

-- Mix Until Combined: Add the granulated sugar, the lemon juice, and the lemon zest to the cream cheese and mix until fully incorporated.
+Mix In: Add the granulated sugar, the lemon juice and the lemon zest, and mix until everything is evenly combined.

-- In Sour Cream and Eggs: Mix in the sour cream until smooth.
-Then add the eggs one by one, mixing on low speed only for as long as it takes to combine.
+In Sour Cream and Eggs: Add the sour cream and mix until smooth.
+Then add the eggs one at a time, mixing on low speed only until combined.
 Be careful not to overmix.

-- Add the Filling: Pour the cheesecake filling over the cooled crust and smooth the top.
+Add the Filling: Pour the cheesecake filling on top of the cooled crust and smooth the top.

-- Cool the Cheesecake: Turn off the oven, leave the door slightly ajar and allow the cheesecake to cool in the oven for 1 hour.
+Cool the Cheesecake: Turn the oven off, crack the door open a few inches, and let the cheesecake cool in the oven for 1 hour.
 At this point, take it out of the oven and let it cool fully at room temperature, then chill for 4 hours or overnight in the fridge.

 Step 3: Make the Lemon Curd

-- Cook the Lemon Curd: Stirring constantly, cook mixture for 7-10 minutes or until thick and coats the back of a spoon.
-Take care so that it doesn’t boil.
+Cook the Lemon Curd: Cook mixture over medium heat stirring constantly for 7-10 minutes or until thick and coats the back of a spoon.
+Careful not to let it boil.

-- Cool the Curd: Using a ladle, remove the lemon curd from the heat and directly transfer through a fine mesh strainer to remove any lumps.
-Cool it to room temperature, then refrigerate until you’re ready to use it.
+Cool the Curd: Remove the lemon curd from heat with a ladle and pour directly through a fine mesh strainer to catch lumps Cool it to room temperature, then refrigerate until you’re at the “you’re ready to use it” point.

 Step 4: Make the Meringue

-- Whip the Egg Whites: In a large clean bowl, using an electric mixer on medium-high speed, beat the egg whites until frothy.
+Whip the Egg Whites: In a large clean bowl, beat the egg whites with the electric mixer on medium-high speed until frothy.

 Step 5: Toast the Meringue